-The Bòrd comprises of the Cathraiche and ten Members who meet regularly throughout the year.
+The Bòrd comprises of the Interim Chair and nine Members who meet regularly throughout the year.

 Members of the Bòrd are appointed by Scottish Ministers.
 The normal term of office for a non-executive Bòrd member is four years, although lengths of appointments may be varied to ensure continuity of Bòrd membership.